-The outbreak of SARS nosocomial infection in Taipei City Hospital Heping branch was already in 2003.
-It took nearly 5 months from the discovery of SARS to the final determination of which pathogen was infected.
-At the present time now, viruses are getting smarter and smarter.
-Fortunately, the virus is evolving, and medical technology is also advancing at the same time.
-In particular, the ability to quickly identify new viruses was completely unimaginable in the past.
+The outbreak of SARS nosocomial infection in Taipei City Hospital Heping branch occurred in 2003.
+It took nearly 5 months from the discovery of SARS to identify the pathogen which caused the infection.
+With time, viruses are evolving and getting smarter.
+Fortunately, parallel to viral evolution, medical technology is also rapidly advancing.
+For instance, the ability to quickly identify new viruses was completely unimaginable in the past.

 The culture time of the traditional pathogenic microorganism detection method is as long as 6-8 weeks, and the sensitivity is not high.
 It is unable to quickly identify the type of pathogen and provide physicians with antibiotics and multi-drug resistance (MDRO) and other relevant information.
 The risk of nosocomial infection delays the patient’s recovery and discharge time.